 - IDEA Networks of Biomedical Research Excellence (INBRE); and,

 - IDeA Clinical and Translational Program Awards (IDeA-CTR).

 - The COBRE program increases the number of well-trained investigators in IDeA states by expanding research facilities, equipping laboratories with the latest research equipment, providing mentoring for promising investigators, and developing research faculty through support of a targeted multi-disciplinary center, led by an established, senior investigator with expertise in the research focus area of the center.
-The FY17 NIGMS budget justification pointed out a recent study of a COBRE program that showed that COBRE-funded junior investigators were three times more likely to have career success than a matched group of investigators who did not participate in the program.

 - INBRE increases the pipeline of outstanding students and enhances the quality of science faculty in the IDeA states by research intensive networking at undergraduate institutions.
 The INBRE program supports research infrastructure and mentoring of young investigators, and prepares students for graduate and professional schools as well as careers in the biomedical sciences at participating institutions.

 - The IDeA-CTR program encourages applications from IDeA states to develop infrastructure for clinical and translational research.

 - Despite the small portion of NIH funding, IDeA has been highly successful in increasing the competitiveness of researchers and research and academic institutions in IDeA states.
 Measures of success include: $1.415 billion in NIH funding awarded to IDeA state investigators; breakthroughs in post-traumatic stress disorder, asthma, stroke, dementia, multiple sclerosis, cancer, and many other diseases that affect human health.